 Certain high-risk strains of HPV can lead to cervical, anal, penile, and other types of cancer.
-Additionally, HPV can cause genital warts.
+Additionally, HPV can cause genital warts or HPV mouth sores.
 Vaccination against HPV and practicing safe sex by using condoms can help reduce the risk of HPV transmission.

 Additionally, if unvaccinated, regular screening and early detection are vital in managing the potential health consequences of HPV.